joeyfreund/soft-eng-course-material/README.md

 Introduction To Software Engineering
 ====================================

-This repo contains an archive of a 3rd year software engineering course I designed and taught at the University of Toronto.
+This repo contains an archive of a 3rd year software engineering course, designed and taught by [Joey Freund](https://github.com/joeyfreund), at the University of Toronto.

 The goal of the course is to give university students a glimps into the world of practical software engineering.
 In this course, we discussed 4 different topics/issues.